How to buy Autosports Group (ASG) shares

 Autosports Group Limited is an auto & truck dealerships business based in Australia.
-Autosports Group shares (ASG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $1.335 – the same closing value as a week prior.
-Autosports Group has a trailing 12-month revenue of around $1.7 billion.
+Autosports Group shares (ASG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Autosports Group has a trailing 12-month revenue of around $2 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Autosports Group